Allison Elias is a Senior Fellow and Lecturer in Management at the Wharton School of the University of Pennsylvania.

 Before coming to Wharton, Dr. Elias taught at the Owen Graduate School of Management, Vanderbilt University, where she was also appointed a Fellow in the Provost’s Office for Inclusive Excellence.
 Previously, she was on faculty at Cornell University in the ILR School and the SC Johnson College of Business.
 Dr. Elias received her doctorate in History from the University of Virginia, where she worked during graduate school as a research associate at the Darden School of Business.

-Allison Elias (Forthcoming), The Roots of Corporate Feminism: Women in the American Workplace since 1960, Columbia University Press.
+Allison Elias (2020), The Roots of Corporate Feminism: Women in the American Workplace since 1960, Columbia University Press.

 Allison Elias (Under Review), The Making of a Business Case: Training Women for Management in U.S. Commercial Banking.